 It seems like only yesterday that banks across the country were facing class action lawsuits for manipulating customers’ transaction orders to maximize overdraft fees.
 In those cases, companies including Bank of America, Citibank, Chase, Wells Fargo, and others were accused of shuffling people’s debit orders so that their accounts were overdrawn quicker than necessary – and charged the relevant overdraft fees.

 Well, now it looks like there’s another scheme that consumers need to watch out for – the so-called extended overdraft fee (also called a sustained overdraft fee).
-It’s newer, but it’s already the subject of class action lawsuits claiming bank customers are unknowingly paying far more than they should – and far more than is legal.
+It’s newer, but it’s already the subject of class action lawsuits claiming bank customers are unknowingly paying far more than they should – and far more than what is legal.

 Extended or sustained overdraft fees are deceptively simple.
 When a customer overdraws their account, a standard overdraft fee is charged.
 Annoying, but perfectly legal, and something that’s generally understood to be part of having a bank account.
 However, what happens if your account stays overdrawn for a week, or 10 days, or longer?
 This is where “extended” fees come in.